-Roger Lane-Smith - Age 67
+Roger Lane-Smith - Age 68

 Appointed a director on 21st January, 1983.
-He is a non-executive director of W H Ireland Group plc, Dolphin Capital Investors Ltd, Timpson Group plc, Avia Health Informatics plc and a number of other private companies.
+He is a non-executive director of W H Ireland Group plc, Dolphin Capital Investors, Timpson Group plc, Lomond Capital Partners and a number of other private companies.
 He is also a Senior Consultant at DLA Piper UK LLP.

-David Pyle - Age 67
+David Pyle - Age 68

 Appointed an executive director on 9th July, 1980.
-He stepped down as an executive director on 27th April, 2013 and has been appointed a non-executive director.
+He stepped down as an executive director on 27th April, 2013 and was appointed a non-executive director.